Esri/esri-gnip-loader/README.md

 ### Security and cookies
 In `development` mode only, the Gnip password is stored in a browser cookie (see above).

+### Only use 1 Dyno on Heroku
+Providing feedback while records are queried and pushed relies on maintaining and accessing state on the server.
+State is stored in in-memory session state.
+Using more than 1 Dyno could mean that session state cannot be retrieved for a given progress-update request, which would cause an error in the HTML App.
+Note, the query-and-push would eventually complete and succeed, but it will not be possible to get feedback on its progress.

 ## Enhancements
 The following enhancements are planned:

 * Make use of bucket sizes to graph estimate results.
 * Persist result reports in the browser.
 * Handle a browser refresh more gracefully while a query-and-push is happening.
-* Handle sessions in a multi-worker environment, such as Heroku.
-Currently the esri-gnip-loader makes use of the express-session library with a default in-memory store, which will not function correctly on Heroku with more than 1 worker.
+* Handle sessions in a multi-worker environment, such as Heroku with more than 1 Dyno (see [above](#only-use-1-dyno-on-heroku)).

 ## Resources